Art-of-WiFi/UniFi-API-client/README.md

 #### IMPORTANT NOTES:

-1. The last parameter (`true`) that is passed to the constructor, enables validation of the controller's SSL certificate which is otherwise **disabled** by default.
+1. The last optional parameter that is passed to the constructor in the above example (`true`), enables validation of the controller's SSL certificate which is otherwise **disabled** by default.
 It is highly recommended to enable this feature in production environments where you have a valid SSL cert installed on the UniFi Controller, and which is associated with the FQDN of the server as used in the `controller_url` parameter.
 This option was added with API client version 1.1.16.

 2. In the example above, `$site_id` is the 8 character short site "name" which is visible in the URL when managing the site in the UniFi Controller: